 Tax evasion causes huge loses to a nation’s economy as it deprives the government of resources which could have been otherwise utilized in undertaking developmental projects or for providing its citizens with the basic needs.
 When an Indian citizen fails to pay his/her taxes the undesirable burden falls upon all the regular tax payers who are levied with higher taxes to compensate for the revenue crunch.

-What are the Key Attributes of Income Declaration Scheme 2016?
+What were the Key Attributes of Income Declaration Scheme 2016?

-The Income Tax Declaration Scheme suggests that, a defaulter will not be able to utilize this scheme if they have been issued a notice by the Tax Department or Authorities.
-The notices served could be in relation to evaluation of the tax evader by the tax department, reassessment proceeding or any such proceedings that are pending.
+Under the Income Declaration Scheme, a defaulter was not able to utilize the scheme if they had been issued a notice by the Tax Department or Authorities.
+The notices served could be in relation to evaluation of the tax evader by the tax department, reassessment proceeding or any such proceedings that were pending.

-Income Declaration Scheme also states that its benefits will not be applicable to those claimant upon whom the tax authorities have gained information regarding illegal transactions under tax information-exchange treaties.
+The Income Declaration Scheme also stated that its benefits were not applicable to those claimants upon whom the tax authorities had gained information regarding illegal transactions under tax information-exchange treaties.

-• Income tax and wealth tax are both applicable in this scheme.
+• Income tax and wealth tax were both applicable in this scheme.

-• Within 60 days from the day of declaration of assets, the individual needs to pay the taxes.
+• Within 60 days from the day of declaration of assets, the individual needed to pay the taxes.

-• Upon declaration of additional income if an individual/company fails to pay the taxes before the deadline then the declaration becomes invalid.
+• Upon declaration of additional income, if an individual/company failed to pay the taxes before the deadline then the declaration became invalid.
 In addition to that, an income tax rate as per the previous tax year would be charged.

 key-attribute image

-• An individual or a company can make only one declaration, even if multiple declarations have been made, only the first declaration will be taken into consideration.
+• An individual or a company could make only one declaration; even if multiple declarations were made, only the first declaration was taken into consideration.

-• On timely payment of taxes and penalties after declaration of income/assets, the amount will be considered as disparate from the normal income tax cycle which will not be added to your income in any assessment years.
+• On timely payment of taxes and penalties after declaration of income/assets, the amount was considered as disparate from the normal income tax cycle and was not added to the declarant's income in any assessment years.

-• If a part of your income or wealth declaration are assets then its fair market value as on June 1, 2016, would be accounted as the undisclosed income.
+• If a part of the income or wealth declaration were assets, then their fair market value as on June 1, 2016, was accounted as the undisclosed income.

-• Declared assets/income of a firm/company will not be considered while calculating the wealth or income of its partner firms.
+• Declared assets/income of a firm/company were not considered while calculating the wealth or income of its partner firms.

-• Undisclosed incomes from investments on assets cannot be considered as Benami Transaction Act, if the said asset is transferred to the declarant or their legal representative.
+• Undisclosed incomes from investments on assets could not be considered under the Benami Transactions Act, if the said asset was transferred to the declarant or their legal representative.

-• Declaration under this scheme cannot be used for charging additional penalties and court cases against an individual/firm.
+• Declaration under this scheme could not be used for charging additional penalties and court cases against an individual/firm.

-• This declaration should be produced before The Principal Commissioner or Commissioner of Tax within your relevant jurisdiction.
+• The declaration had to be produced before The Principal Commissioner or Commissioner of Tax within the relevant jurisdiction.

 Categorizing Declarant and Eligibility of an Authorized Representative

-Section 2(31) of the Income Tax Act identifies certain eligibility criteria for Income Tax Declaration Scheme.
+Section 2(31) of the Income Tax Act identified certain eligibility criteria for the Income Declaration Scheme.

-It also categorises the authorized representative for making the declaration on behalf of the claimant on special cases
+It also categorised the authorized representative for making the declaration on behalf of the claimant in special cases

-• Individuals: If the declarant is in India then he/she can sign the declaration themselves, however in cases when the declarant is out of India or he/she is mentally incapacitated then an authorized representative can sign the declaration on their behalf.
+• Individuals: If the declarant was in India then he/she could sign the declaration themselves, however in cases when the declarant was out of India or he/she was mentally incapacitated then an authorized representative could sign the declaration on their behalf.

-• The Hindu Undivided Family or HUF: The authorized declarant is the Karta of HUF but if the Karta is not in India during that time then any adult member of HUF can be the authorized representative.
+• The Hindu Undivided Family or HUF: The authorized declarant was the Karta of HUF but if the Karta was not in India during that time then any adult member of HUF could be the authorized representative.

-• Firms: The managing partner of the firm is the rightful legal declarant but any of the partners can also represent as the declarant.
+• Firms: The managing partner of the firm was the rightful legal declarant but any of the partners could also represent as the declarant.

-• Companies: The declaration should be signed by the Managing Director of the company or by a director of the company if due to unavoidable circumstances the MD cannot be present for the declaration.
+• Companies: The declaration had to be signed by the Managing Director of the company or by a director of the company if due to unavoidable circumstances the MD could not be present for the declaration.

 authoring_stump image

-All these categories of entities can declare for additional income till the assessment year of 2016-17, through Income Declaration Scheme.
-Taxpayers who have made the declarations would be exempted from inspections, reassessments by the tax authority or from being enquired and prosecuted.
+All these categories of entities could declare additional income up to the assessment year 2016-17, through the Income Declaration Scheme.
+Taxpayers who made the declarations were exempted from inspections, reassessments by the tax authority or from being enquired and prosecuted.

 Non-Eligibility Factors for Income Declaration Scheme